Advertiser Disclosure

 Mortgage options in Texas

-If you’re looking to get a mortgage in Texas, you have several options, depending on what you qualify for:
+So far in 2024, buyers have purchased nearly 147,000 homes across Texas, according to ATTOM Data Solutions.
+If you’re looking to become a part of the homebuying crowd, you have several loan options, depending on what you qualify for:

-• Texas conventional mortgages: To qualify for a conventional mortgage, you’ll generally need a minimum credit score of 620 and a debt-to-income (DTI) ratio of no more than 45 percent.
-If you make a down payment of less than 20 percent, you’ll need to pay private mortgage insurance (PMI), as well.
+- Texas conventional mortgages: To qualify for a conventional mortgage, you’ll generally need a minimum 620 credit score and a debt-to-income (DTI) ratio of no more than 45 percent.
+If you make a down payment below 20 percent, you’ll need to pay private mortgage insurance (PMI), as well.

 First-time homebuyer programs in Texas